 Due to changes in Federal funding, free meals will no longer be offered this year.
-Families will be responsible for full meal costs unless they are approved for free or reduced-cost meals.
+Families are responsible for full meal costs unless they are approved for free or reduced-cost meals.
 Free or reduced meal applications must be submitted yearly, even if you had previously qualified.
-Parents are responsible for any meal charges made before an application is processed and approved.
+Parents are responsible for meal charges before an application is processed and approved.
 Also, the timely submission of an application is critical.
 Benefits can only begin after the application has been processed and approved, which can take up to 10 days.

 How to apply for Free & Reduced Meal Service (can take up to 10 days to process):